Hypertrichosis: History

 Portrait of Antonietta Gonsalvus known as Tognina.

 The first recorded case of hypertrichosis was Petrus Gonsalvus who was born in the Canary Islands.
 This was documented by Ulisse Aldrovandi and published in his posthumous Monstrorum Historia cum Paralipomenis historiae omnium animalium in 1642.
 He noted that two daughters (including Antonietta Gonsalvus), a son, and a grandchild in Gonsalvus' family all had hypertrichosis.
 Altrovandus dubbed them the Ambras family, after Ambras Castle near Innsbruck, where portraits of the family were found.
 During the next 300 years, about 50 cases were observed.
 The scientist Rudolf Virchow described a form of hypertrichosis accompanied by gingival hyperplasia in 1873.

 In summer 2019, at least 17 Spanish children developed so-called “werewolf syndrome”, Spain's health ministry has said.
 Instead of being treated with omeprazole, a drug that helps with gastric reflux, they had received a treatment of minoxidil, a medication against hair loss.
 How the laboratory FarmaQuimica Sur, based in Malaga, made the mistake, is not yet clear.
 The lab was closed as a precaution.

 In animals

-The condition is also sometimes found in cats.
-A male Persian with the condition named Atchoum achieved a certain level of notice due to the unusual appearance his hypertrichosis gave him, and has been nicknamed "The Werewolf Cat" (not to be confused with Lykoi or werewolf cat).

 In 1955, a female Müller's Bornean gibbon was obtained from Sarawak that exhibited abnormal hair growth in the facial region.
 It has been hypothesized that this could be due to facial hypertrichosis.

 Hypertrichosis (often mistakenly classified as hirsutism) is a well documented condition in horses with a hormonal disorder of the hypothalamus, called Cushing's disease.
 It is the most common endocrine disease of the middle-aged to older horse, often resulting in fatal laminitis.
 It can be successfully controlled by medications if diagnosed early.